exec88/dz36/README.md

-# dz36 Homework for Skillfactory. module 36
+# final project for Skillfactory